stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 * API methods and structures can only be defined in terms of FFM types or primitives (resulting in poor type safety and loss of meaning).

-* In particular enumerations are implemented as static integer accessors (!) with all the concerns that led us to abandon LWJGL in the first place.
+* In particular enumerations are implemented as static integer accessors (WTF!)

 * Implies throwing away the existing code generated enumerations and structures.

 Alternatively an abstraction layer based on the existing hand-crafted API and code-generated classes would have the following advantages:

-* The native API and structures can be expressed in domain terms.
+* The native API and structures are expressed in domain terms.

 * Proper enumerations.